Mohammed-Thamnees/MEDCART-medicine-supply-system-LARAVEL/README.md

 	3) Rename or copy .env.example file to .env
 	4) php artisan key:generate
 	5) Set your database credentials in your .env file
-	6) Import db file(database/e-shop.sql) into your database (mysql,sql)
-				OR
+	6) Run the command to get db
 			php artisan migrate    //run the command
 	7) Run command   :
 		npm install
 	8) and